seL4/projects_libs/libvirtqueue/README.md

 **_This implementation is currently a work in progress_**

-This directory contains a library implementation of a virtqueue inspired from the virtio specification.
+This directory contains a library implementation of a virtqueue inspired from the  specification.
 This is intended to be used as a communication mechanism between system components for bulk data transfer.
 The goal of this implementation is to provide a generic interface for manipulating and managing a 'virtqueue' connection.
 This library doesn't contain any code that